Generalized Schr\"odinger Bridge Matching: Experiment

 \section{Experiment}

 We test out GSBM on a variety of distribution matching tasks, each entailing its own state cost $V_t(x)$.
 By default, we use the explicit matching loss (\ref{eq:5}) without path integral resampling, mainly due to its scalability, but ablate their relative performances in Sec.~\ref{sec:ablation}.
-Our GSBM is compared primarily to DeepGSB \citep{liu2022deep}, a Sinkhorn-inspired machine learning method that outperforms existing numerical solvers \citep{ruthotto2020machine,lin2021alternating}.
+Our GSBM is compared primarily to DeepGSB \citep{liu2022deep}, a Sinkhorn-inspired machine learning method that outperforms existing deep methods \citep{ruthotto2020machine,lin2021alternating}.
 Other details are in \Cref{app:exp}.